toshiakit/MeCab-Win-and-MATLAB/README.md

              warning: '

-If not, go to `Control Panel` > `Region and Language` and change everything to Japanese: `Formats`, `Location`,  `Keyboards and Languages`, and finally `Administrative` > `Change system Locale`.
+If not, go to `Control Panel` > `Region and Language` and change everything to Japanese: `Formats`, `Location`,  `Keyboards and Languages`, and finally `Administrative` > `Change system locale`.

 ###Inserting whitespaces into Japanese text by word boundaries

 Now you can use MeCab to insert whitespaces around words.
 MeCab is a command line tool.
-You pass the source text file and specify the output filename, and MeCab write out the result to the specified file.
+You pass the source text file and specify the output filename, and MeCab writes out the result to the specified file.

 MeCab also outputs other linguistical information by default, but we just need the processed text for now.
 So suppress other outputs by using `-O wakati` option.